HomeAccount ReceivableDunning 101: The Ultimate Guide for Collection Teams

 For creating personalized dunning letters for high-risk accounts, you can refer to our guide on “Dunning Letters: An In-depth Guide With Examples and Subject Lines“.
 To ensure effective communication, send follow-ups via multiple channels such as email, WhatsApp messages, and mail.

-Step 4: Following Up on Previous Communication
+Step 4: Follow Up on Previous Communication

 7 Effective Collection Call Scripts to Accelerate Payment Collection Free ready-to-use template built for finance professionals.

-What is Automated Dunning and How can It help Collection Teams?
+What is Automated Dunning and How Can It Help Collection Teams?

-Scheduled Communication
+1. Scheduled Communication

-Personalization and Segmentation
+2. Personalization and Segmentation

-Escalation Triggers
+3. Escalation Triggers

 Automated systems can be configured to escalate the intensity of communication to the right stakeholders in the customer’s organization.
 This ensures a more effective approach to payment recovery.

-Multichannel Communication
+4. Multichannel Communication

 Leveraging multi-channel communication, including email, WhatsApp, SMS, Zalo, Line, and Viber, ensuring that customers are reached through their preferred channels.
 This increases the likelihood of timely responses.

-Data Analytics and Reporting:
+5. Data Analytics and Reporting

 Collection teams need to focus on strategic tasks instead of dealing with the overwhelming manual burden of sending hundreds of follow-ups.
 Embrace Peakflo’s Accounts Receivable Solution to streamline your processes and reclaim valuable time for strategic decision-making.